-I am a firm believer that connecting with nature really elavates your mental health.
+I am a firm believer that connecting with nature really elevates your mental health.

-First, you need to think about this: Are you setting up an off-grid property and live there permanently or just to use it as a vacation home?
+First, you need to think about this: Are you setting up an off-grid property and living there permanently or just using it as a vacation home?

 What are the most essential things on an off-grid property?

-There is more to it than you may think, there are many small needs we have that will require its own shed, tool or technique.
+There is more to it than you may think, there are many small needs we have that will require their own shed, tool, or technique.

 Let’s dive right into it: